Bulk properties of the Airy line ensemble: Preliminary modulus of continuity for parabolic Airy lines

-In this section, we will obtain a modulus of continuity estimate for the Airy line ensemble.
+In this section, we will obtain a modulus of continuity estimate for the parabolic Airy line ensemble.
 This will be improved later as a consequence of the bridge representation.
 However, we need to prove a preliminary estimate in order to prove that theorem.
-When combined with the pointwise bounds in Corollary \ref{C:point-locations}, this modulus of continuity estimate gives a bound on the maximum of the $k$th Airy line over an interval.
+When combined with the pointwise bounds in Corollary~\ref{C:point-locations}, this modulus of continuity estimate gives a bound on the maximum of the $k$th Airy line over an interval.
 This bound will be necessary for showing that boundary conditions don't propagate upwards when applying the Brownian Gibbs property in a small region.

-The main tools in the proof are stationarity and the fact that increments in $\scrA_k$ dominate the bottom line of a Brownian $k$-melon.
-This leads to moduli of continuity that are essentially sharp (up to a small multiplicative constant) for the top lines, and increase proportionally to $\sqrt{k}$.

-First, we will need a tail bound on the difference between points in the Airy line ensemble.
-The method of proof is a limiting version of the method used in Proposition \ref{P:dyson-tails}.
-It is cleaner than that proof because of stationarity.
+For this modulus of continuity, we will need a tail bound on the difference between values in the parabolic Airy line ensemble at two distinct times.
+The method of proof is a limiting version of the method used in Proposition~\ref{P:dyson-tails}.
+It is cleaner than that proof because we can appeal to the stationarity of the Airy line ensemble.